AliciaHadingham/Preterm_Birth_and_R/README.md

 ## The scripts
 All scripts and data can be downloaded for you to practise coding in R.  <br/><br/>
 You will need to change the working directory to the folder on your computer where you have put the data.
+Alternatively, you can download the data directly from the internet into R using the method included in the scripts.
 <br/><br/>

 ## The data